-In evaluating Director nominees, the Corporate Governance and Nominating Committee will consider a variety of factors such as those described below under the caption "Director Qualifications; Board Diversity."
+In evaluating proposed Director nominees, the Corporate Governance and Nominating Committee will consider a variety of factors such as those described below under the caption "Director Qualifications; Board Diversity."
 The Corporate Governance and Nominating Committee will consider the entirety of each proposed candidate's credentials and will consider all available information that may be relevant to the candidate's nomination.
 Following such consideration, the Corporate Governance and Nominating Committee may seek additional information regarding, and may request interviews with, any candidate it wishes to further pursue.
 Based upon all information reviewed and interviews conducted, the Corporate Governance and Nominating Committee will collectively determine whether to recommend the candidate to our entire Board of Directors.

-During fiscal year 2011, the Corporate Governance and Nominating Committee retained Howard & O'Brien Associates, Inc., a third-party search firm, to assist in identifying, evaluating and recommending potential Director candidates.
+During fiscal year 2013, the Corporate Governance and Nominating Committee retained Howard & O'Brien Associates, Inc., a third-party search firm, to assist in identifying, evaluating and recommending potential Director candidates.
 Candidates may also be recommended by other third-party search firms and current members of our Board of Directors.
-In addition, the Corporate Governance and Nominating Committee will give appropriate consideration to qualified persons recommended by shareholders for nomination as Directors, provided that such recommendations comply with the procedures set forth under the caption "Shareholder Recommendations for Director Nominees" beginning on page 76 of this Proxy Statement.
-The Corporate Governance and Nominating Committee will consider candidates recommended by shareholders on the same basis as candidates from other sources.
+In addition, the Corporate Governance and Nominating Committee will give appropriate consideration to qualified persons recommended by shareholders for nomination as Directors, provided that such recommendations comply with the procedures set forth under the caption "Shareholder Recommendations for Director Nominees" beginning on page 72 of this Proxy Statement.
 The Corporate Governance and Nominating Committee generally will not, however, consider recommendations for Director nominees submitted by individuals who are not affiliated with us.